yaicon-5th-team-otb/yaicon-our-topic-is-blank/README.md

 </p>

-This repository implements a research topic generation framework designed for YAICON, a conference organized by [YAI](<https://github.com/yonsei-YAI>) at Yonsei University.
-The framework was developed to help generate high-quality research topics across various AI subfields, supporting students in ideating innovative and impactful research ideas.
+This repository implements a research topic generation framework designed for YAICON, a conference organized by [YAI](<https://github.com/yonsei-YAI>) at Yonsei University.:relaxed:  The framework was developed to help generate high-quality research topics across various AI subfields, supporting students in ideating innovative and impactful research ideas.:computer:

 It builds upon the baseline work found in [this repository](<https://github.com/NoviScl/AI-Researcher/tree/main>), which provides the foundation for generating novel research ideas using AI.